 Texas is a leader in several industries, and with that role comes logistics.
 18-wheelers carrying oil or agricultural products can be seen all over Texas highways.
 These massive vehicles can be dangerous, and for that reason, both the state and federal agencies have placed regulations on these trucks.
-Everything from who can drive, and for how long you can drive is regulated.
+Everything from who can drive, and to how long you can drive is regulated.
 However, these regulations are not always followed.
 It could be the driver’s negligence but, or more times than not, the trucking company that violates these regulations causes collisions with passenger vehicles.
 But exactly are the main causes of these crashes?

 Negligence Causes Crashes